FeatherFramework/feather-admin/README.md

 ### A ped model does not appear

-- Confirm that the model is listed under `pedChanger.categories` in `config.lua`.
+- Confirm that the model is listed under `pedChanger.categories` in `configs/config.lua`.
 - Check the model name for spelling mistakes.

 ## Development